Intrinsic perimeter, compactness and Poincar\'e inequality for SBV functions in Carnot-Carath\'eodory spaces: Introduction

 The proof of Theorem \ref{teo_introcompact} is provided in Section \ref{sec_compactness}.
 We follow the approach of G. Alberti and C. Mantegazza (\cite{albertimantegazza}), i.e., we prove the compactness through the use of a chain rule and a characterization of the singular part of the derivatives of $\bv_X$ functions, which are also new in the setting of CC spaces.

 The Poincaré inequality for classical $\sbv$ functions was proved by E. De Giorgi, M. Carriero and A. Leaci in \cite{dgcl}.
-In order to prove our generalization, Theorem \ref{teo_intropoincare}, we follow their approach, which relies on the use of a chain rule (also new in the setting of CC spaces), the coarea formula and the isoperimetric inequality.
+In order to prove our generalization, Theorem \ref{teo_intropoincare}, we follow their approach, which relies on the use of a chain rule, the coarea formula and the isoperimetric inequality.

 \begin{teo} Let $K$ be a compact subset of an equiregular Carnot-Carathéodory space $(\R^n,X)$ satisfying property $\mathcal R$.
 Then there exist constants $C_K>0$, $R_K>0$ such that for every $p \in K$, $r \in (0,R_K)$ and $u \in \sbv_X(B(p,r))$ with $\pxu(\J_u)$ sufficiently small one has